Arya (Iran)

 During Old Iranian times, the term was connected with one's lineage, with speaking an Iranian language and with the worship of Ahura Mazda.
 Being an Arya, therefore, had ethnic, linguistic and religious aspects.
-During the Middle Iranian period, it acquired a distinct political aspect through the concept of Eran Shahr (Aryas' dominion).
+During the Middle Iranian period, it also acquired a political aspect through the concept of Eran Shahr (Aryas' dominion).
 Arya was also contrasted with Anarya (𐬀𐬥𐬀𐬌𐬭𐬌𐬌𐬀, anairiia; 𐭠𐭭𐭩𐭥, aner), denoting non-Iranian lands and peoples.

 After the Islamic conquest of Iran, the ethnonym fell out of use, but the term Eran experienced a revival during the Iranian Renaissance, now as a toponym for Greater Iran.
 The modern ethnonym Iranian is a back-formation from the toponym Eran, itself a back-formation from the older Arya.

 Origin and delineation of the term

 The term Arya in different Iranian languages is assumed to derive from an unattested Proto-Iranian Áryah, itself derived from Proto-Indo-Iranian Áryas.
 As an ethnonym, it is also found in other Indo-Iranian peoples.
 In Ancient India, the term Arya (आर्य, ārya) is found as a self-designation of the people of the Vedas.
 On the other hand, no general ethnonym is found among the Iranic steppe nomads, but a derivation of Arya appears as a self-designation of the Alans, which attest to the continued presence of the term in the steppe regions as well.